-An index in SAS is used to logically sort your data without physically sorting it.
-If you are sorting and then re-sorting data to accomplish merges, you may find that indexes to be useful.
+An index in SAS is used to sort your data without physically sorting it logically.
+If you are sorting, and then re-sorting data to accomplish merges, you may find indexes useful.

 Creating an Index in SAS

-Indexes are created using PROC DATASETS or through PROC SQL and even they can also be created in a DATA step.
+Indexes are created using PROC DATASETS or PROC SQL; they can even be created in a DATA step.

 Indexing is storing the order of the data like physically sorting If there is an index for a dataset, SAS will be able to access it and allows us to use the data set with the appropriate BY statement without sorting the data.